Mercedes-Benz CLS-Class (C219): CLS Grand Edition (2009)

 The CLS Grand Edition was a special edition model of the CLS-Class, with only 560 units produced and sold in 2009.
 The CLS Grand Edition was available with all non-AMG models at the time, and the CLS 350 CDI model received performance improvements of 38 kW and 50 Nm.
 Standard equipment included: bi-xenon headlights, titanium grey 18-inch five-spoke alloy wheels, laurel wood interior trim, and 'Grand Edition' insignia.
 Models were also offered with a choice of designo leather upholstery and four exclusive metallic exterior paint colours.

+CLS 55 AMG IWC Edition

+The CLS 55 AMG IWC Edition is a limited edition model of the CLS-Class produced in collaboration with the Swiss watchmaker IWC Schaffhausen.
+Launched in 2006, it's based on the CLS 55 AMG and features IWC-inspired details, special badging, and an exclusive IWC Ingenieur watch.
+Only 55 units were produced.